daltonlin/CarbonCalculator/README.md

 The user login/logout and register features are based on [Harvard University CSCI E-33a](https://cs50.harvard.edu/extension/web/2020/spring/)'s course homework projects.

-These references can be also found on the app's references page.
+These references can be found git on the app's references page as well.